G28X0Y0/G28X0Y0/README.md

 ### What I'm working on:

+- Bicycling tracking web service

 - Currently learning more about next.js

 - Building a small, lightweight chat app using websockets

-- Studying more about threads in Java